Saint Paul Central High School: 1883/1888 (10th and Minnesota)

 Saint Paul Central High School, 10th and Minnesota, with Annex, in use from 1883 to 1912.
 1888 version shown.

 A new building opened in 1883 at 10th and Minnesota streets.
 The building was the first high school built in Saint Paul.
 In 1888, a 14-room annex was added for laboratories, but there was no money for an astronomical observatory.
 The Debate society decided to put on plays to make up the money to pay for it.
 Soon, Central was known as the only high school in the United States to have a fixed telescope with a lens ground and polished by the great telescope maker Alvan Clark (1804-1887), whose company built some of the largest and best telescopes in the world, including the telescope for the Lowell Observatory in Flagstaff, Arizona.
-Mechanics Arts High School, then known as Manual Training High School, was first housed in the basement of Central.
+Mechanic Arts High School, then known as Manual Training High School, was first housed in the basement of Central.
 The school was renamed Central High School in 1888.

 Soon the building on 10th and Minnesota Street became too small, and the corner of Marshall and Lexington Avenues was chosen as the new site.